liqd/adhocracy3/src/adhocracy_core/docs/assets_and_images.rst

 * `adhocracy_core.sheets.metadata.IMetadata`: provided by all resources,
   automatically created and updated by the backend
-* `adhocracy_core.sheets.asset.IAssetMetadata` with the fields:
+* `adhocracy_core.sheets.asset.IAssetMetadata` with only one read-write field:

   :mime_type: the MIME type of the asset; must be specified by the frontend,
       but the backend will sanity-check the posted data and reject the asset in case of an detectable mismatch (e.g. if the frontend posts a Word file but gives "image/jpeg" as MIME type).
 Not all mismatches will be detectable, e.g. different "text/" subtypes can be hard to distinguish.

+  All other following fields are read-only, they are automatically created and updated by the backend:

   :size: the size of the asset (in bytes)
   :filename: the name of the file uploaded by the frontend (in the backend,
       the asset will have a different, auto-generated path)
   :attached_to: a list of backreferences pointing to resources that refer
-      to the asset; this attribute is read-only and managed by the backend
+      to the asset

 * `adhocracy_core.sheets.asset.IAssetData` with a single field: